trivago/gollum/docs/src/gen/formatter/streamroute.rst

 StreamRoute is a formatter that modifies a message's stream by reading a prefix from the message's data (and discarding it).
-The prefix is defined by everything before a given delimiter in the message.
+The prefix is defined as everything before a given delimiter in the message.
 If no delimiter is found or the prefix is empty the message stream is not changed.